RichardFeder-zz/multiband_pcat/README.md

 # pcat-lion
 Probabilistic cataloging of astronomical sources from SDSS exposures.
-Extension of Stephen Portillo's code for simultaneous fit of multiple band photometric data.
+Extension of Stephen Portillo's Lion code (https://github.com/stephenportillo/lion) for simultaneous fitting multiple band photometric data.
 Herschel-SPIRE data is now supported within pcat_spire.py

 Update: A dedicated version of multiband PCAT for handling diffuse emission, PCAT-DE, will be available in a few months in a separate repository with documentation/examples.
 This will consist of most of the code from pcat_spire.py.

-Usage from Terminal:

-python pcat.py [dataname] [verbosity level (0, 1, or 2)], [testpsf (0 or 1)], [datatype (mock, DAOPHOT, etc.)], [multiband (0 or 1)]

 To use OpenBLAS:
 - Install OpenBLAS through something like ‘git clone https://github.com/xianyi/OpenBLAS’